gelleson/codemerge/README.md

-# Codemerge: A CLI Tool for Merging and Analyzing Code
+Merging and Analyzing Code

-`codemerge` is a command-line interface (CLI) tool built with Bun and Rust for merging and analyzing codebases.
-It leverages Rust for performance-critical tasks like file I/O and token counting, while using TypeScript and Bun for the CLI and higher-level logic.
+`codemerge` is a command-line interface (CLI) tool built with Rust for merging and analyzing codebases.
+It leverages Rust for performance-critical tasks like file I/O and token counting, while using TypeScript for the CLI and higher-level logic.
 The tool allows you to merge files, display file tree structures, and calculate token counts, all while respecting `.gitignore` files and offering various filtering options.

 ## Features